How was this Underground Adventure born?

 Around the end of the development of Underground Adventure, when I was thinking about adding some music to the game, I understood I couldn't make it alone (My skills in music composition are close to none).

-The soundtrack is beautiful, and you can listen it here.
+The soundtrack is beautiful, and you can listen to it here.

 How did you get involved in the industry?

-I don't really consider myself in this industry...
-In fact, I am doing it as a hobby.
+I don't consider myself in this industry...
+I am doing it as a hobby.

 I work as a developer for a French company, unrelated to the game industry.
 But I've always been interested in coding games.

 Assembly coding language (used for making NES games) has always been too difficult for me.
 But last year, I discovered NESmaker and that was THE trigger for me.
 I started to understand Assembly code, making my first scripts, my first demos, met a lot of interesting people from the homebrew community that gave me a lot of useful information.
-I became more and and more active on the NESmaker community forum, until finally, this year, when I could submit my first game.
+I became more and more active on the NESmaker community forum until finally, this year when I could submit my first game.

 What was development like?

-During the last 2 days [of the competition], after having the music and sfx from CutterCross included into the game, I spent most of the time polishing it, fixing the last few bugs.
+During the last 2 days [of the competition], after having the music and SFX from CutterCross included in the game, I spent most of the time polishing it, fixing the last few bugs.

 How were you able to work around the limitations of NES maker to make a higher quality game?

 But I love 2 player games.
-Also, I have a 6 year old son that loves playing old games with me.
-So, I searched on internet, from forums to wikis on how works the 2nd controller of the NES and tried to add this functionality myself, for my game: the code to read the 2nd controller inputs, to deal with all the different collisions and events when having a 2nd player object on screen (when a player loses a life, the game is not over until the other player looses his life).
+Also, I have a 6-year-old son that loves playing old games with me.
+So, I searched on the internet, from forums to wikis on how works the 2nd controller of the NES and tried to add this functionality myself, for my game: the code to read the 2nd controller inputs, to deal with all the different collisions and events when having a 2nd player object on screen (when a player loses a life, the game is not over until the other player loses his life).
 I got it working just in time for the submission.

 After the competition, I package my scripts into new modules (two players) for the NESmaker community.
-Now, everyone can starting making 2 player games.
+Now, everyone can start making 2 player games.